fogleman/serve/README.md

 ### Run the Server

 By default, serves the current working directory on port 8000.
+If `$GOPATH/bin` is on your `PATH`, you can run it anywhere.

     $ serve